hossainchisty/FreshGerium-ERP-Platform/README.md

 ✅ Accessing & Downloading your Freshdesh Information
 <br>
-<sub><sup>Get a copy of your data.
-We'll email you a link to a file with your information. it may take up to 48 hours to collect this information and send it to you.</sup></sub>
+<sub>Get a copy of your data.
+We'll email you a link to a file with your information. it may take up to 48 hours to collect this information and send it to you.</sup>

 ✅ Two-Factor Authentication (2FA) In Admin